On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Methodology

-A set of four pre-trained, state-of-the-art models from the ONNX Model Zoo \footnote{https://github.com/onnx/models} and Pytorch Imagenet Models store\footnote{https://pytorch.org/vision/main/models.html} is used as a suitable and representative sample of subjects for the experiment.
+A set of four pre-trained, state-of-the-art models from the ONNX Model Zoo~\footnote{https://github.com/onnx/models} and Pytorch Imagenet models store~\footnote{https://pytorch.org/vision/main/models.html} is used as a suitable and representative sample of subjects for the experiment.
+Testing too many models can be computationally expensive and time-consuming, especially when involving techniques like Quantization, Early Exit, Partitioning, and their combinations.
+Previous benchmarking studies~\cite{hampau2022empirical} use a limited set of widely recognized models to evaluate methods.
+Therefore, using four models aligns with this convention, providing sufficient statistical insights without overburdening the study and strike a balance between variety and manageability.
 In this study, we focus on computer-vision tasks as they often demand significant computational and network bandwidth resources during deployment in real-world scenarios.
 To support the generality of the results, we ensure that the models are heterogeneous in terms of architecture, size, scope, and data set.
-Furthermore, to obtain findings on realistic models, we selected 4 large and complex image classification and segmentation models, as shown in Table~\ref{SubjectModels}.
+Furthermore, to obtain findings on realistic models, we selected four large and complex image classification and segmentation models, as shown in Table~\ref{Subjectmodels}.

 Image classification is a type of machine learning task where the goal is to assign a label or category to an input image.
 This is achieved by training a model on a dataset of labeled images, then using that model to predict the labels of new, unseen images~\cite{lu2007survey}.
 Image segmentation is the process of dividing an image into multiple segments or regions.
 The goal of image segmentation is to simplify and/or change the representation of an image into something more meaningful and easier to analyze.
 The output of image segmentation is a set of segments that collectively cover the entire image or a set of contours extracted from the image~\cite{minaee2021image}.